top of page

 Canada's answer to Nessie.
 It is possibly Canada's most famous mythical beast, and certainly the one I would get yelled at me repeatedly on forums if I didn't include it.
 The unfortunate thing is that it occupied the same space as other potentially more interesting lake monsters.

-In the exact same water, there is a much older beast known as Naitaka, who was revered but altogether more fiercesome, demanding live sacrifice in exchange for safe travel across the water.
+In the exact same water, there is a much older beast known as Naitaka, who was revered but altogether more fierce, demanding live sacrifice in exchange for safe travel across the water.
 If the offering was not acceptable, Naitaka would whip up the surface of the water pulling canoes to the bottom.
 Another interesting lake monster from the same region is the Seelkee, which has a head at both ends.
 Still, Ogopogo is the most well-known, and I had to include it - I'm not here to gatekeep myths, I'm not someone who's gonna hate on a band because they've had some success.
 Ogopogo gets people into myths and that is awesome; we need the Nessies and Ogopogos.

 Qamulek

 This is possibly my favourite one I encountered making this map.
 The Qamulek pulls a sledge in a straight line across the Arctic and he has a face that is beyond human comprehension, so it is best not to have a cheeky peek.
-In conjunction with his unimaginable face, on the sledge, he has a bag full of unimaginable horror.
+In conjunction with his unimaginable face, on the sledge he has a bag full of unimaginable horror.
 Do not look in there either.
 Symptoms may include (but are not limited to) lack of appetite, uncontrollable shaking, unexpected weeping, suicidal ideation and ultimately a case of the full-blown brain scramblies.
 Think of its face as the briefcase from Pulp Fiction, and the bag as the Ark of the Covenant from Raiders of the Lost Ark.

 Who knows where they came from or where they are going but they are going there in a distinctly Roman fashion and, if you block their path, they will freeze in place unable to proceed.
 This gives you the leverage to ask of the Qamulek anything your heart desires - probably something obvious like money, longevity, wisdom or land.
 So long as you then move out of the Qamulek's path and don't look back, you will receive your boon.